Ph.D. CUNY Graduate Center

 Office: LARTS 382

-PHL 101 Introduction to Philosophy, PHL 200 Zombies and Philosophy, PHL 200 Philosophical Issues of the Internet, PHL 200 Philosophy and Literature, REL 201: Introduction to Religious Studies, PHL 215 Introduction to Ethics, PHL 221 History of Western Philosophy: Ancient, PHL 236 The Ideal State, PHL 300 Paradox and Metafiction, PHL 333 Plato, PHL 334 Aristotle, PHL 399 Philosophy of Time, PHL 409 (Seminar) The Real and the Ideal, PHL 409 (Seminar) Free Will, Determinism and Fatalism, PHL 409 Paradox and Literature
+PHL 101 Introduction to Philosophy, PHL 200 Zombies and Philosophy, PHL 200 Philosophical Issues of the Internet, PHL 200 Philosophy and Literature, REL 201: Introduction to Religious Studies, PHL 215 Introduction to Ethics, PHL 221 Introduction to Ancient Greek Philosophy, PHL 236 Introduction to Plato's Republic, PHL 300 Paradox and Metafiction, PHL 333 Exploring Plato, PHL 334 Exploring Aristotle, PHL 399 Philosophy of Time, PHL 409 (Seminar) The Real and the Ideal, PHL 409 (Seminar) Free Will, Determinism and Fatalism, PHL 409 Paradox and Literature

 Co-Director & Founder

-Prof. Eckert is faculty advisor for the Philosophy Association and is faculty advisor for the Phi Sigma Tau Honor Society in Philosophy.
+Prof. Eckert is faculty advisor in the STAR Center and the Philosophy Association the Phi Sigma Tau Honor Society in Philosophy.
 She is also a member of the Deviant Logic Posse (Non-Classical Logic work-group).

 Philosophy TV discussion with Graham Priest